avlasov-lohika-tix/grpc-kotlin-test/README.md

 2. /standard/linked-list?elements=%n&iterations=%n TestClientStandardController.kt [GET] - all elements are stored inside of an linked list
 3. ~~/standard/channel?elements=%n&iterations=%n TestClientStandardController.kt [GET] - all elements are stored inside channel.
 This method use experimental feature to chunk a channel~~ - this method has problems with execution when it running with delays
 4. /standard/channel-custom?elements=%n&iterations=%n TestClientStandardController.kt [GET] - all elements are stored inside channel.
 This method use self created feature to chunk a channel
 5. ~~/kotlin-flow/default?elements=%n&iterations=%n TestClientKotlinFlowController.kt [GET] - This method is based on Kotlin Flow, provided by grpc-kotlin dependency.
-It use experimental feature to chunk a channel~~ - this method has problems with tail of an elements
+It use the experimental feature to chunk a channel~~ - this method has problems with a tail of an elements
 6. /kotlin-flow/custom?elements=%n&iterations=%n TestClientKotlinFlowController.kt [GET] - This method is based on Kotlin Flow, provided by grpc-kotlin dependency.
 It use self created feature to chunk a channel

 ### Implementation